 My time in Haiti sparked a deep passion and awareness of the need for missionary care.
 “Missionary care involves spiritual, emotional, relational and physical nurture provided to missionaries by those who love and support them.” source

-I moved to Haiti naively thinking that missionaries would be the best and nicest people I’d ever met with a common goal and focus of serving local people.
+I moved to Haiti naively thinking that missionaries would be the best and nicest people I’d ever met with a common goal of serving local people.

 It didn’t take long for me to see how the intense stress and pressures in my own life on the field were taking a huge toll leading to compassion fatigue and burn out.

 I watched the complexities of cross cultural living and the lack of being understood locally and from home cultures take a toll on friends, faith, marriages, children, and more.